oruchepaschal/cheat-codex/README.md

 So if you want to help out with Cheat Sheets, we'll be glad to accept your efforts!

 ## Support
-If you found this project amazing, helpful or interesting, please take little time to **star** it.
+If you found this project amazing, helpful or interesting, please take little time to **star** it on here.

 ❤️ ❤️ ❤️ Thanks !
 Merci !
 Gracias! 謝謝 !